playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-dynamic-html/index.md

 Luckily for us, our `File` component already manages much of the behavior we'd like to have with a potential `Folder` component to as well.
 For example, just like files, we want to select a folder when the user has clicked on it so that we can select multiple files and folders at once.

 However, unlike files, folders do not have a creation date since there may be ambiguity of what the "Last modified" date would mean for a folder.
-Is is the last modified date when the folder was renamed?
+Is the last modified date when the folder was renamed?
 Or was it when a file within said folder was last modified?
 It's unclear, so we'll axe it.

 Despite this difference in functionality, we can still reuse our `File` component for folders as well.
 We can reuse this component by conditionally rendering the date if we know we're showing a folder instead of a file.